Skip to main content

 The proliferation of data-driven decision-making in almost every industry is showing no sign of abating, and the workforce will need to keep up.
-“By 2025,” according to one McKinsey report, “[n]early all employees naturally and regularly leverage data to support their work.”
+According to one McKinsey report, by 2025 nearly all employees will naturally and regularly leverage data to support their work.

 For many, this will mean engaging with the machine learning models that are increasingly driving business growth: a different McKinsey report notes that upwards of 50% of organizations polled in 2022 were employing artificial intelligence technologies, twice as many as in 2017.